WooCommerce composite products: how to build your own product [+video]

 You can see a complete list of composite product examples on the demo site in the ‘Build Your Own’ category.

-WooCommerce Product Add-Ons Ultimate for build your own products
+WooCommerce Product Add-Ons Ultimate for building your own products

 Hopefully this article has given you some great ideas and some concrete methods for creating WooCommerce composite products.